TimBeckerAachen/zoomcamp/capstone_project/README.md

 The EDA and model selection can be found in the notebook.
 The final cells of the notebook contain code to test the local flask app and the public API.

 # virtual environ
-To install the required packages and enter the virtual environment, follow these steps:
+To create a virtual environment (e.g. with virtualenv) and install the required packages, follow these steps:
-1. pipenv install
+1. pip install virtualenv
-2. pipenv shell
+2. virtualenv <virtual_env_name>
+3. source <virtual_env_name>/bin/activate
+4. pip install install --extra-index-url https://google-coral.github.io/py-repo/ -r requirements.txt
+Leave the environment via:
+5. deactivate

 # Docker
-To run the docker container locally, navigate to the midterm_project folder and execute the commands:
+To run the docker container locally, navigate to the capstone_project folder and execute the commands:
 1. docker build -t <image_name> .
 2. docker run --name <container_name> -p 9696:9696 <image_name>

 # public APP deployment
-The APP is deployed on PythonAnywhere.
-You can send a POST request via `http://Karmufel.pythonanywhere.com/predict`.
+The APP is deployed on Heroku.
+You can send a POST request via `https://flower-types.herokuapp.com/predict` with a json body with an url pointing to an image of a flower.
 The last cell of the notebook provides an example on how to use the APP.

-In order to deploy the APP, you have to create an account at `https://www.pythonanywhere.com`.
-After creating an account, you need to upload the model `best_model.bin` and `flask_app.py` the script containing the flask APP to the `mysite` folder.
-Subsequently, you need to open the console and install the required libraries.
-Finally, you can navigate to the `Web` section and click on `Run until 3 month from today`.
-At the top of the page you can find the url.
+In order to deploy the APP, you have to create an account at `https://www.heroku.com`.
+After creating an account, you can create a new APP by choosing a name and a region.
+Afterwards, you can deploy your APP by pushing docker images to Heroku.
+Just follow these steps:
+1. brew tap heroku/brew && brew install heroku (install heroku cli on MAC `https://devcenter.heroku.com/articles/heroku-cli`)
+2. heroku login -i
+3. heroku container:login
+4. docker tag <image_name> registry.heroku.com/<app-name>/web
+5. docker push registry.heroku.com/<app-name>/web
+6. heroku container:release web -a <app-name>
+7.